create-new-entity/fso-open/README.md

 ---

 ### Contents
+All exercises from all parts are done ✅ ( Signing of on 21st of Oct, 2025 ).
 - [Part 0 Fundamentals of Web apps](#part-0-fundamentals-of-web-apps-contents)
 - [Part 1 Introduction to React](#part-1-introduction-to-react-contents)
 - [Part 2 Communicating with server](#part-2-communicating-with-server-contents)